The Bankrate promise

-In addition to credit score, other qualifying factors for a conventional loan include:
+In addition to credit score, other qualifying factors for a conventional conforming loan include:

-- At least a 3 percent or 5 percent down payment, depending on lender and program
+- At least a 3 percent or 5 percent down payment, depending on the lender and program.

-Unlike conventional loans, you’ll likely also need at least six months’ to 12 months’ worth of reserves.
-This shows the lender you have enough assets (such as savings) to make as much as a year’s worth of jumbo mortgage payments.
+- Cash reserves: You’ll likely also need at least six months’ to 12 months’ worth of reserves.
+This shows the lender you have enough assets — liquid assets — to make as much as a year’s worth of jumbo mortgage payments.

 Both conventional loans and jumbo loans have closing costs, which typically run 2 percent to 5 percent of the home’s purchase price.
 While the percentage won’t differ much between the two, with a jumbo loan, you’re buying a more expensive home, so you’ll pay more in closing costs.

-How to decide which is right for you
+How to decide which loan is right for you